torlenor/torlenor.github.io/_posts/2022-03-29-linear_regression_in_rust_from_scratch.md

 # Implementation in Rust

-Now we finally are at the point where we can start implementing the algorithm.
+Finally, we are at the point where we can start implementing the algorithm.
 As it is basically given by some matrix/vector multiplications and inversions, we have two choices: either we implement the matrix/vector options ourselves or we use a library.
-As I want to focus more on the algorithm implementations, I chose to use a library (nalgebra [[5]](#r5))
+As I want to focus on the algorithm implementation, I chose to use a library (nalgebra [[5]](#r5)).

 Before we start, we need to bring in the nalgebra functions that we are going to use
 ```rust